OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded-bpmn-events/README.md

 1. Checkout the project with Git
 2. Build the project with maven
-3. Deploy the war file to a Camunda Platform distribution
+3. Deploy the war file to a Orqueio Platform distribution
 4. Go to the Tasklist and start a process instance for the process named "Embedded Forms BPMN Events"

 [1]: docs/screenshot-modeler.png